bob1de/hass-apps/docs/index.rst

 If you've got an interesting idea for a new app you'd like to contribute, just open an issue on GitHub and we can discuss it there.

-Please note that all contributions are subject to the `Code of Conduct
+All contributions are subject to the :doc:`CODE_OF_CONDUCT`.
-<CODE_OF_CONDUCT.html>`_.
 Don't contribute if you don't aggree with that.